nodejs/node/doc/api/tls.markdown

 <!-- type=misc -->

-The term "[Forward Secrecy]" or "Perfect Forward Secrecy" describes a feature of key-agreement (i.e. key-exchange) methods.
-Practically it means that even if the private key of a (your) server is compromised, communication can only be decrypted by eavesdroppers if they manage to obtain the key-pair specifically generated for each session.
+The term "[Forward Secrecy]" or "Perfect Forward Secrecy" describes a feature of key-agreement (i.e., key-exchange) methods.
+Practically it means that even if the private key of a server is compromised, communication can only be decrypted by eavesdroppers if they manage to obtain the key-pair specifically generated for each session.

-This is achieved by randomly generating a key pair for key-agreement on every handshake (in contrary to the same key for all sessions).
+This is achieved by randomly generating a key pair for key-agreement on every handshake (in contrast to using the same key for all sessions).
 Methods implementing this technique, thus offering Perfect Forward Secrecy, are called "ephemeral".

 Currently two methods are commonly used to achieve Perfect Forward Secrecy (note the character "E" appended to the traditional abbreviations):